11-year-old boy named Trump will be going by different name after being bullied by classmates

 Mayer said he met earlier this week with Joshua, his stepfather and his mother.

-The school is also providing additional support for Joshua, including mentoring, social-emotional supports, and a name change in the database so that all staff refer to him by his stepfather's surname, Berto, instead of his mother’s.
+The school is also providing additional support for Joshua, including mentoring, regular check-ins with school counselors, and a name change in the database so that all staff refer to him by his stepfather's surname, Berto, instead of his mother’s.